Want to keep your mind sharp? Protect this vital organ first

 That said, most of us won’t have serious problems.
 We’ll have smaller ones that can lead to a slow but steady decline in mental health.

-But there are some extremely helpful supplements out there as well.
-Nutrients that can help your heart enormously, even if you don’t exercise.
+But there are three extremely helpful supplements out there as well.
+Nutrients that can help your heart enormously—even if you don’t exercise.

 The most famous today are omega-3 fatty acids, including EPA and DHA.